belguawhale/Discord-Werewolf/README.md

 ## Changelog

+2/7/2017 - Fixed a SyntaxWarning with faftergame; Changed how wolfchat works in preparation for other stuff; Fixed uptime's minutes displaying incorrectly

 2/6/2017 - Roles other than villager can be cursed now; Changed how votes left at end of day work: majority gets the lynch, if no votes or 2 players have equal numbers of votes then no lynch occurs; Added a warning that day or night is about to end

 2/5/2017 - Added gamemode to !stats; !notify only notifies you if you are not playing and does not work in game; Added crazed shaman to default mode; Added !uptime command; Added orgy gamemode as a joke